open-telemetry/oteps/text/0250-Composite_Samplers.md

 ### Example - sampling configuration with Approach Two

 With the samplers introduced by Approach Two, our example requirements can be coded in a very similar way as with Approach One.
-However, the work of the samplers configured this way forms a tree of `GetSamplingAdvice` invocations rather than `ShouldSample` invocations as in Approach One.
+However, the work of the samplers configured this way forms a tree of `GetSamplingIntent` invocations rather than `ShouldSample` invocations as in Approach One.

 ```
 S = ConsistentRateLimiting(